rnwatanabe/remoto/README.md

 1. Start the database:
    - Run `start.sh` (Linux) or `start.bat` (Windows)
 2. In Eclipse:
-   - Ensure the workspace is set to `remotoPath`
    - Start the server from the `Servers` view
 3. Access the application:
    - For static IP: `http://youripaddress/remoto/overview.htm`